Alexandra Wong

 Alexandra Wong Fung-yiu (born 16 May 1956), also known as Grandma Wong, is a Hong Kong social activist of the pro-democracy camp.
 She came to international attention in 2019 for waving a large British flag at pro-democracy protests.
-She is also known for having been disappeared in August 2019, to publicly resurface only 14 months later at a press conference in Hong Kong, where she shared her ordeal of being held on the Chinese mainland.
+She is also known for having been disappeared in August 2019, to publicly resurface only 14 months later at a press conference in Hong Kong, where she shared her ordeal of being held in mainland China.

 Early life and career

 Wong was born and raised in Sham Shui Po, British Hong Kong.
 She finished higher education, majored in accounting and music, then worked as an auditor.
 At the age of thirty, she moved to Vienna, Austria to study vocal music, then briefly lived in the United States.

 After she returned to Hong Kong, she volunteered with World Vision International in Shaanxi in 2004, and bought a flat in Shenzhen two years later, hoping to live there permanently.
 However, while she was volunteering, she found living in mainland China complicated, which prompted her to start her activism at that point.